Star Trek Enterprise (ENT) Season 3

 At the beginning, and even still some time after the teaser, it almost looks as if this episode were shamelessly repeating the stunt of "Twilight", something that can definitely be done only once or twice in a whole series run.
 Earth has been destroyed, Archer is deranged, only that it's now Degra who is suffering from amnesia.
 The Archer of our timeline couldn't know anything of the events in "Twilight", so there is neither a particularly good continuity, nor a continuity breach in "Stratagem".
 The basic idea just doesn't strike me as very imaginative, although it was quite obvious that it wouldn't turn out to be the result of yet another time travel.
 I have to concede that the story plays with this overused plot idea as well as with the "Archer captured once again" cliché which are both ironically alluded to.
 But exactly in this idea lies a weakness of the episode.
 After fifteen minutes the "we're in the future" hoax is exhausted, as any viewer should have a clear idea by now what is really going on.
-But instead of re-invigorating the plot, the switch to the real world outside the shuttle and then to the past slows down the pace even more.
+But instead of re-invigorating the plot, the switch to the real world outside the shuttle and then to the past has the opposite effect: The pace falters even more.
 In my view it would have been far more appealing to tell the whole story in chronological order, showing the preparations for the scenario and how everyone outside reacts as Degra is about to find out the truth.
 This could have built up suspense gradually, and would have been better than exploiting what little mystery potential it has to see Archer with messy hair and together with his enemy in a shuttle.